iqtree/iqtree.github.io/doc/Tutorial.md

 by any supported tree viewer programs like FigTree or  iTOL.
 * `example.phy.log`: log file of the entire run (also printed on the screen).
 To report bugs, please send this log file and the original alignment file to the authors.

+>**NOTE**: Starting with version 1.5.4, with this simple command IQ-TREE will by default perform ModelFinder (see [choosing the right substitution model](#choosing-the-right-substitution-model) below) to find the best-fit substitution model and then infer a phylogenetic tree using the selected model.

 For this example data the resulting maximum-likelihood tree may look like this (extracted from `.iqtree` file):